words Al Woods

 This gives you a party in your mouth as your palette deals with the sweetness, bitterness, and tartness of the ingredients all at once, and it is a very interesting drink.

-There’s nothing that makes you feel more connected to the ancient world than drinks that share the name with an ancient civilization, and this old fashioned recipe wll help you connect to the world of the Gauls.
+There’s nothing that makes you feel more connected to the ancient world than drinks that share the name with an ancient civilization, and this drink will help you connect to the world of the Gauls.
 If you’ve got a hot and young Irish whiskey, then the Gaelic punch will be able to punch you right in the taste buds.

 Combining the whiskey with sugar, water, nutmeg and lemon slices and lemon zest, will all ensure that you are drinking a hot drink that will leave a warm feeling inside of you all night!